 Helen Atkins Henton was born in North Tarrytown, New York on August 29, 1923 to the late Cyril Atkins and Mary Ferguson Atkins.
 Helen was a lifelong member of Shiloh Baptist Church in Tarrytown, the church where her mother was a lifelong member and her grandparents were members.
 Helen attended Tarrytown Public Schools and graduated from Jamaica High School at the age of 17 after her family moved to Jamaica, New York.

-To plant a memorial tree in honor of Helen H. Henton (Atkins), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Helen H. Henton (Atkins), please visit our Heartfelt Sympathies Store.

 After several years, Helen returned to Tarrytown working at Sonitrol, Technicon and Siemens.
 Having a love of learning, Helen attended Marymount College in Tarrytown, receiving a B.S. degree in business in 1988.
 She was later hired by Marymount to work in the admissions office, later becoming the Assistant to the Director of Admissions for the Weekend College, until her retirement.